Classical and Quantum Mechanics via Lie algebras: Qubits and Bloch sphere

+\bfi{The Lie group \idx{$U(2)$}.} In the case $n=2$ it is a nice exercise to show that each special unitary matrix $U$ can be written as

+Writing $x=a+ib$ and $y=c+id$ for $a,b,c,d\in\Rz$ we see that $a^2+b^2+c^2+d^2=1$.
+This implies that there is a one-to-one correspondence between $SU(2)$ and the set of points on the unit sphere $S^3$ in $\Rz^4$.
+Thus $SU(2)$ is as a manifold homeomorphic to $S^3$.
+(The manifold point of view of matrix groups may be used to give a definition of abstract Lie groups; see \at{}.)

-We now show that $SU(2)$ is a real manifold that is isomorphic to the three sphere $S^3$.
+\at{more detailed version.
+Combine!} We now show that \idx{$SU(2)$} is a real manifold that is isomorphic to the three sphere $S^3$.
 We do this by finding an explicit parametrization of $SU(3)$ in terms of two complex numbers $x$ and $y$ satisfying $|x|^2+|y|^2 = 1$, which defines the three-sphere.

 We write an element $g\in SU(2)$ as